Agboola-Awonbiowo/book-app/README.md

 * Authors
 * Characters Name
 * Character Culture
+# Discussion

+I used [create-react-app](https://create-react-app.dev/docs/adding-typescript/) to generate the scaffolding for this app

 * Create books component to render all the books
 * Create card component to render each book
 * Create search component to search for book

+I used the following technologies:

+* React / Typescript
 * axios for parallel api calls
 * ReduxTookit for state management
 * tailwindcss for styling